 We have 2 highly experienced registered nurses on the premises full-time.
 We also have a fully equipped infirmary.
 Our campground is a 20-minute drive to a hospital or walk-in clinic.
 We dispense prescription and nonprescription medications during breakfast, lunch, dinner, and before bedtime.

 Protecting the health and safety of your children will always be our highest priority.
 To that end, OTC follows the latest guidelines from the Centers for Disease Control and Prevention (CDC).
 All members of the OTC staff have been fully vaccinated against COVID-19.

 COVID-19 vaccines are required for all teens registering for camp in summer 2023.
 For more information on which vaccine is right for your child

-If you cancel prior to May 1, 2022, we will issue a full refund (including your deposit).
+If you cancel before May 1, 2024, we will issue a full refund (including your deposit).

 Refunds cannot be issued:

 - If you withdraw your teen from camp after May 1, 2024.